 Weighing the Options of Refinancing

-You could be able to lower your interest rate (sometimes substantially) and reduce your monthly payment amount with your refinanced mortgage.
-You also might have the option of tapping into your home equity by "cashing out" some funds to fix up your home, consolidate debt, or take your family on a vacation.
-With reduced rates, you might also get the chance to build your home equity more quickly by switching to a shorter-term mortgage.
+You could be able to lower your interest rate (sometimes significantly) and reduce your monthly mortgage payment amount with a refinanced mortgage.
+You also could have the option of pulling out some of your home equity by "cashing out" a sum of money to remodel your home, consolidate debt, or take your family on a vacation.
+With lower rates, you may also get the chance to build your home equity faster by changing to a shorter term loan.

 Of course, you'll have to pay for your the refinance process.
-You'll be charged the same kinds of fees as you did with your current mortgage loan.
-Included in the list will probably be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other expenses.
+With your refinance, you're paying for basically the same things you paid for during your existing mortgage loan.
+Among these will be settlement costs, an appraisal, lender's title insurance, underwriting fees, and others.

 Doing the Math

 You might need to pay discount points (prepaid interest) to get a better interest rate.
 Your savings over the life of the loan could be significant if you have paid up front about three percent of the new loan balance.
 You may be told that points may be deducted on your income taxes, but since tax regulations can be difficult to keep up with, please speak with a tax professional before depending on this.